 Backyard Chicken Raising Tips

-Raising backyard chickens, or other poultry, can be a rewarding family experience, but it requires daily attention to keep your chickens healthy – and to protect your family.
+Raising backyard chickens, or other poultry, can be a rewarding family experience, but it requires daily attention to raise healthy productive birds that provide wholesome food for your family.

 Bringing Your Chicks Home